2 Labeling Solutions for Warehouse Inventory Location Flexibility

 Rack relabeling is becoming a more frequent activity within these operations, whether driven by product inventory fluctuations, pick location changes, an upgrade to your warehouse management system or a customer change for a third-party logistics fulfillment provider.

-“We’re seeing growing demand for barcode labeling solutions that can accommodate our customers’ needs for inventory location flexibility,” Regner said.
+“We’re seeing growing demand for barcode labeling solutions that can accommodate our customers’ needs for inventory location flexibility,” Bender said.

 He recommended two ID Label products for companies that desire greater labeling flexibility.